edikkesh/Open3D/README.md

 	Please follow the build instructions given at the original Open3D site (above link).

 ## Testing the new functionality
 	The code is tested on Windows.
+One C++ sample program and one Python script are added to the esample.
+A test case is also added to the set of unit tests.

 * The C++ example executable is located at Open3D\build\bin\examples\Debug.
 	The program accepts the name of a mesh file as a parameter as follows: